 Bottom line, if you’re tired of traditional language apps and you want to try something new and fun, LingoPie is an excellent option—especially for those already into their Spanish learning journey.

 Which app is “best,” turns in large part on your budget and learning style.
 Among all the apps we tested, Rocket Spanish, Pimsleur, Babbel, LingoPie and Rosetta Stone have risen to the top, with Rocket Spanish receiving our highest rating.

 How much do Spanish language apps and courses cost?

 Spanish language learning apps cost anywhere from $3 per month, all the way up to $500 for a lifetime subscription.
 The amount you will pay turns largely on whether you want a pay-as-you-go monthly subscription, or a lifetime membership.
 In any event, the average monthly subscriptions cost around $10-$15 per month.

 Are language apps effective for learning Spanish?

 Of course the answer to this question turns on which app you are using, but yes, we have found Spanish language learning apps to be effective on the whole.
 With some of the better programs, you can start speaking conversationally within just 2 or 3 months.

-As long as you are consistently working with a tutor or using a top rated language app, expect to learn Spanish in 30 to 50 months.
+As long as you are consistently working with a tutor or using a language app, expect to learn Spanish in 6 to 24 months, depending on your commitment.